-Notwithstanding anything contained herein, all orders shall be documented using an electronic system that supports clinical decision-making, when that electronic system is available for use at the Hospital.
+Notwithstanding anything contained herein, all orders shall be documented using an electronic system that supports clinical decision-making when that electronic system is available for use at the Hospital.
 Such electronic system, when available, will be accessible at the point of care and remotely, through a secure process.
-Electronic system orders shall be authenticated through the use of an electronic-signature process consistent with applicable legal and accreditation requirements and as specified in these Rules and Regulations.
+Electronic system orders shall be authenticated through the use of an electronic-signature process consistent with applicable legal and accreditation requirements and as specified in these Rules & Regulations and Hospital policy.

-2.9 ABBREVIATIONS/SYMBOLS
+2.10 ABBREVIATIONS/SYMBOLS

 Abbreviations and symbols utilized in medical records are to be those approved by the MEC and filed with the Health Information Management Department.
+Abbreviations and symbols may not be used in the final diagnostic statement or in documentation of an operative procedure.

-2.10 FINAL DIAGNOSIS
+2.11 FINAL DIAGNOSIS

-The final diagnosis, pending the results of lab, pathology and other diagnostic procedures, shall be recorded in full.
-It shall also be dated and signed by the responsible practitioner at the time of discharge of all patients.
+The final diagnosis pending the results of lab, pathology and other diagnostic procedures shall be recorded in full without the use of symbols or abbreviations.
+It shall also be dated and signed by the responsible Practitioner at the time of discharge of all patients.

-2.11 REMOVAL OF MEDICAL RECORDS
+2.12 REMOVAL OF MEDICAL RECORDS

-Records may be removed from the Hospital's jurisdiction and safekeeping, only in accordance with a court order, subpoena or statute.
+Records may be removed from the Hospital's jurisdiction and safekeeping only in accordance with a court order, subpoena or statute.
 All records, including imaging films, are the property of the Hospital and shall not otherwise be removed from the premises.
 In cases of patient readmissions, all previous records shall be available for the use of the Attending Practitioner.
-This shall apply whether the patient is attended by the same practitioner or by another.
-Unauthorized removal of records from the hospital is grounds for suspension of the Practitioner for a period to be determined by the MEC.
+This shall apply whether the patient is attended by the same Practitioner or by another.
+Unauthorized removal of records from the Hospital is grounds for suspension of the Practitioner for a period to be determined by the MEC.

-2.12 ACCESS TO MEDICAL RECORDS
+2.13 ACCESS TO MEDICAL RECORDS

-Access to all patient medical records shall be afforded to members of the Medical Staff for bona fide study and research, consistent with preserving the confidentiality of personal information concerning the individual patient.
-All such projects shall be approved by the MEC, before records can be studied.
-Subject to the discretion of the Medical Staff President, former members of the Medical Staff shall be permitted access to information from the medical records of their patients, covering all periods during which they attended such patients in the Hospital.
+Access to all patient medical records shall be afforded to members of the Medical Staff for bona fide study and research, consistent with preserving the confidentiality of personal information concerning the individual patients.
+All such projects shall be approved by the MEC before records can be studied.
+Subject to the discretion of the Chief of Staff, former members of the Medical Staff shall be permitted access to information from the medical records of their patients, covering all periods during which they attended such patients in the Hospital.

-Any Practitioner on the Medical Staff may request a release of patient information, providing that saidpatient is under his/her care and treatment.
+Any Practitioner on the Medical Staff may request a release of patient information providing that said patient is under his/her care and treatment.
 Such releases, as a routine matter, will not require a Release of Information form to be signed by the patient.
 The intent of this Rule & Regulation is to address a Practitioner's need to have information available in his/her office in order to treat patients who may come to his/her office after having been seen, treated or tested at the Hospital.